munni1406/Blog-Template/README.md

 ### Customization
 - Edit styles in `posts/assets/css/style.css` to change typography, spacing, and color tokens.
-- Update `index.html` cards to point to static HTML posts or to `posts/view.html?slug=...` for DB-backed posts.
+- Update `home.html` cards to point to static HTML posts or to `posts/view.html?slug=...` for DB-backed posts.
 - Extend the API in `server.js` (e.g., add update/delete endpoints) if needed.

 ### Notes on responsiveness and accessibility
 - Grid and form layouts collapse smoothly on tablets and mobile.
 - Navigation is keyboard accessible and supports a mobile toggle; a skip link is provided.

+### Recent changes
+- Added login-first flow: `index.html` (login) → `home.html` (homepage).
+Server root `/` redirects to `index.html`.
+- Introduced `posts/assets/js/auth.js` with minimal client-side auth; protected `admin.html` and `posts/view.html`.
+- Added `logout.html` with options to Logout or Delete account (clears local data).
+- Updated nav links across pages to use `home.html` for Home and point Logout to `logout.html`.
+- Admin save flow now opens the created post in a new tab; if Title/Tags include "html", it opens the static `posts/introducing-modern-blog.html` instead.
+- Homepage (`home.html`) shows Logout when authenticated and hides it otherwise.